 Water service in York County is dependent on location with supply not being an issue.
 The City of York Water Division provides water service within the corporate limits.
 The system is supplied by 16 wells averaging 300 feet in depth.
 The system has a maximum capacity of 9,964,800 gallons per day with an average daily demand of 1,748,000 gallons.

 Wastewater service in York County is dependent on location with service and supply not being an issue.
 The Wastewater Division is responsible for the Treatment Plant and Sewer System maintenance.
-The mechanical treatment plant has a capacity of 5,200,000 gallons per day with an average daily flow of 1,318,000 gallons.
+The City of York owns and operates public wastewater system is operated.
+The capacity is 3M gallons peak/day with average utilization of 1.4M gal/day.
+There is a 5.3 MGD peak/hour.

 - Hamilton Telecommunications, an Aurora, NE based-company, is a provider of I.T., telecommunication, and high speed fiber-optic based connectivity solutions.
 Hamilton’s fiber-optic network delivers business-class Ethernet, dedicated internet access, and wide area network services.
 Hamilton provides: dedicated fiber connections directly to the customer premise; diverse routing; redundant tier 1 internet connections; bandwidth options ranging from 3 Mbps to 10 Gbps; fully managed I.T. services including LAN and WAN management; cloud services; hosted PBX; managed hosting and data center services; and firewall management — all with simple and competitive pricing.